Goldfinger (film): Cast

 Desmond Llewelyn is not credited in the opening sequence, but he plays Q, the head of Q-branch.
 Hamilton told him to inject humour into the character, thus beginning the friendly antagonism between Q and Bond that became a hallmark of the series.
 He had already appeared in the previous Bond film, From Russia with Love, and, with the exception of Live and Let Die, would continue to play Q in the next 16 Bond films.

-Michael Mellinger portrayed Kisch, Goldfinger's secondary and quiet henchman and loyal lieutenant who leads his boss's fake Army convoy to Fort Knox.
-Nadja Regin played Bonita, a dancer who sets a trap for Bond in the pre-credit sequence.
-Burt Kwouk portrayed Ling, the Communist Chinese nuclear fission specialist.
-Richard Vernon played Colonel Smithers, a Bank of England official.
-Margaret Nolan played Dink, Bond's masseuse from the Miami hotel sequence.
+Other actors in the film include Michael Mellinger as Kisch, Goldfinger's secondary and quiet henchman and loyal lieutenant who leads his boss's fake Army convoy to Fort Knox; Nadja Regin played Bonita, a dancer who sets a trap for Bond in the pre-credit sequence; Burt Kwouk portrayed Ling, the Communist Chinese nuclear fission specialist; Richard Vernon as Colonel Smithers, a Bank of England official; Margaret Nolan as Dink, Bond's masseuse from the Miami hotel sequence.
 (Vernon and Nolan both appeared in A Hard Day's Night that same year.)
 Nolan also appeared as the gold-covered body in advertisements for the film and in the opening title sequence as the golden silhouette, described as "Gorgeous, iconic, seminal".
-Gerry Duggan portrays Hawker, Bond's golf caddy.
+Gerry Duggan appears as Hawker, Bond's golf caddy.